 INVESTMENT STAPLES

-Investment Staples are opportunities built around what economies cannot function without — the production, extraction, transformation, and monetisation of essential goods, resources, and value chains.
+Investment Staples are opportunities grounded in the production, resource development, transformation, and commercial structuring of essential goods and services.

 The Core Principle